 Isn’t the sun a glorious thing.
 Light and warmth make a big difference to our lifestyle and mood.
 If you’ve been following our blog for a while, you’ll know it’s both your skins best friend and worst enemy.
 Sun damage is the largest contributor to accelerating our skin’s ageing process.
 Yet, Vitamin D is an essential part of our our bodies needs.
 This Vitamin D vs Sun damage conundrum is no excuse for allowing your skin to suffer sunburn though.
 There are a wide range of protective options available so why do people still avoid wearing it?
 We’ve given our own personal Sunscreen Product Review to help you make safe and informed choices this summer.
+We even have a new addition to our range through Medik8 that also protects from your blue screen light, Advanced Day Total Protect!

 So, what’s all the fuss about sunblock and sunscreen?